gitjeff05/kapitsa/README.md

 ## Motivation

-Remembering the syntax for **complex** or **infrequent** operations is hard.
-Also, sharing code examples and best practices with your team is difficult.
+Remembering the syntax for **complex** or **infrequent** operations in notebook environments is hard.
+Sharing code examples and best practices with the public is difficult.
 Using Jupyter's cell metadata feature and Kapitsa, users can tag cells to make searching and aggregating examples easier.

 ## Solution